jayashreenagaraju/vanguard-test-control-analysis/README.md

-# Week 5-6 Individual Project
+# Vanguard Test Control Analysis

 ## Data sets
 There are three datasets that will guide your journey: